A Fine New Guinea Ancestor Pole Kamoro Mimika People Eastern Mimika Area, South Coast West Papua Irian Jaya

 Provenance: Todd Barlin Collection of New Guinea Oceanic Art

-See all of the links & photos in my new EXHIBITIONS GALLERY and there is the link to the article in the prestigious Louvre Magazine 1996
+See my new EXHIBITIONS GALLERY showing the Museums and Art Galleries Exhibitions that I provided artworks for over the past 40 years.
+There is the link to the article about my artworks published in the prestigious Louvre Magazine in 1996

-I have artwork for Museums & Art Galleries but also for collectors at every stage of their collecting.
+I have artwork for Museums and art Galleries but also for collectors at every stage of their collecting.
 I want to encourage people to explore the fine art of New Guinea & West Papua and the Pacific Islands and to be able to see and touch the artworks in a relaxed and friendly manner in my Sydney Gallery.
 I would like to invite you to visit my gallery and see the artworks in person and also look at my website www.oceanicartsaustralia.com where there are many Galleries & Sub Galleries to explore.

-My Gallery of nearly 40 years is the last physical gallery in Sydney that specialises in New Guinea & Oceanic Art.
-Sydney is just a couple hours’ flight to New Guinea & the Pacific Islands where all of these amazing artworks came from, Australia’s closest neighbours.
+My Gallery of nearly 40 years is the last physical gallery in Sydney that specializes in New Guinea and Oceanic Art.
+Sydney is very close to New Guinea & the Pacific Islands where all of these amazing artworks came from, Australia’s closest neighbors.